The Best Surety Bond Companies for 2026

 Company Reputation & Financial Strength

 Zurich is one of the best-regarded providers in the surety bond market.
-Zurich is a Better Business Bureau-accredited organization, and the BBB offers Zurich an A+ grade for its dealings with customers.
-In terms of financial strength, Zurich receives ratings of AA from Standard & Poor’s, Aa3 from Moody’s, and A+ from AM Best, all of which are among the highest possible ratings on each respective scale.
+While Zurich is not a Better Business Bureau-accredited organization, the BBB offers Zurich an A+ grade for its dealings with customers.
+In terms of financial strength in 2024, Zurich receives ratings of AA from Standard & Poor’s, Aa2 from Moody’s, and A+ (Superior) from AM Best, all of which are among the highest possible ratings on each respective scale.
+Zurich also performs well in modern customer satisfaction metrics, recently ranking third among commercial lines insurers in the 2024 J.D.
+Power U.S. Independent Agent Satisfaction Study.
+As of 2024, Zurich is the third-largest surety writer in the U.S. with a market share of approximately 5.4%.

 Claims Reporting